 The History layer is immutable and remembers every change to the data for future reference so that trends can be observed; in effect it serves as the organisation’s memory, retaining a persistent copy of the data and its structure over time.

 The data is stored in its original format, just as it was collected from the source applications.

 Sort it out

-In the Combined layer, data is sorted into Business Concepts, Detail and Events, applying business context.
+In the Designed layer, data is sorted into Business Concepts, Detail and Events, applying business context.

 This is the first layer in the data system where the data structure is changed.